christandoi/armmwave/README.md

 ticket.
 Include a description of the issue and, if possible, a minimal working example.
 I appreciate your patience (and your help).

+# TODO
+ * Figure out how to make TravisCI make wheels for me
+ * Better docs
+ * Examples